["trends"]

 Top view of a group of friends enjoying brunch mocktails and a array of tasty breakfast foods

 • Casual gatherings: For relaxed evenings with friends, pair your spritz with tapas or simple hors d’oeuvres like stuffed mushrooms, mini quiches, or crostini.
-The versatility of spritz cocktails makes them a hit for any laid-back event.

 FREQUENTLY ASKED QUESTIONS

-A spritz cocktail is a refreshing drink made with a base alcohol such as Aperol or Campari, which is then charged with effervescent ingredients like Prosecco and club soda.
+A spritz cocktail is a bubbly drink made with a base alcohol such as Aperol or Campari, which is then charged with effervescent ingredients like Prosecco and club soda.
 It originated in Italy and is commonly enjoyed as an aperitif before dinner.

 Yes, you can substitute Aperol or Campari in a spritz cocktail, depending on your taste preference.
 Aperol adds a slightly sweeter taste, while Campari provides a bitter flavour.
 You can also try other variations, such as using Cynar or Lillet instead.